 “Humble too, yet another thing to be jealous of.”

-I splashed water in her face.
+I splashed water on her face.
 She didn’t even flinch and took it with a grin.
-I remembered when she first arrived in the palace, barely a year ago, she wouldn’t even bathe.
+I remembered when she first arrived in the palace, barely a year ago; she wouldn’t even bathe.
 She refused to get in the pools, despite the pleading of the eunuchs, and would instead sit on the floor and dump water over her head with a pail.
-Sometimes I’d catch her staring at the pool water, in a daze.
+She told me that was how they bathed in the Vogras, where she was from, but the other Vograsian concubines didn’t do that.
+Sometimes I’d catch her staring at the pool water in a daze.
 Strange woman, to say the least.

 Though I was, by law, a free woman and Zedra a slave, her status towered over mine.
 After all, she was the beloved of the Crown Prince, a man loved by the people as much as his father, Shah Tamaz.
 And, out of all his concubines, she was the only one who’d given him a son.

 What did it feel like?
-As if I’d been smashed by a hammer, hugged by a bear, and trampled by a horde; I tried to find some measured words instead.
+As if I’d been smashed by a hammer, hugged by a bear, and trampled by a horde; I tried to find measured words instead.
 “He felt like my brother…and yet, he didn’t.
-It was like, he was the boy I knew and a complete stranger, at the same time.”
+It was like he was the boy I knew and a complete stranger at the same time.”

 Zedra nodded.
 “Time and distance make strangers, yet blood bonds are forever.
 I’m sure he felt the same as you.”
-She was so wise for her age.
+She was so wise for a nineteen-year-old.
 Her expression tensed.
 “So…tell me, what’s going to happen now?
-Should we be worried?”
+Should we worry?”

 I didn’t notice bombards in Cihan’s camp, so they couldn’t easily get inside the walls.
 If it came to it, the gholam who’d been sent westward could be recalled to deal with them.
-But I was worried.
-I didn’t want war between two peoples I cared for.
+But despite reassurances, ants still crawled through my veins; I didn’t want war between two peoples I cared for.